-When I make an herbal formula, I use a combination of different medicinal plants that I blend together with the purpose of counteracting undesired effects and enhancing intended results.
+When I mix an herbal formula, I use a combination of different medicinal plants that I blend together with the purpose of counteracting undesired effects and enhancing intended results.
 I invite barks, flowers, seeds, spices, and sometimes minerals to enhance your body’s own natural capacity to restore health.
 Many herbs are nutritive and cannot be distinguished from food; for example certain mushrooms, Chinese berries and yams or licorice.
 In general nourishing herbs taste rather “sweetish”.
 Herbs that clear heat, on the contrary, tend to taste bitter.
 Medicinal plants that have a diuretic effect in our bodies tend to be bland tasting.

 How will I take the herbs?